Trap Services and Wildlife Removal

 - Make sure the trap is not set where the animal will be exposed to fire ants.

-- Please don’t put it under a building.
+- Please don’t put it under a buildings or on the roof.

 If an exempt individual transports such animals for release, the animals must be released within a ten-mile radius or within ten miles of the city limits of where they were originally captured and the release must be within the county in which they were originally captured.